microprediction/chess/README.md

 | Daniel Naroditsky | [DanielNaroditsky](https://www.chess.com/member/danielnaroditsky) | [on change](https://www.microprediction.org/stream_dashboard.html?stream=chess_bullet_level_DanielNaroditsky), [daily](https://www.microprediction.org/stream_dashboard.html?stream=chess_bullet_daily_DanielNaroditsky) |
 | Alireza Firouzja  | [Firouzja2003](https://www.chess.com/member/firouzja2003)         | [on change](https://www.microprediction.org/stream_dashboard.html?stream=chess_bullet_level_Firouzja2003), [daily](https://www.microprediction.org/stream_dashboard.html?stream=chess_bullet_daily_Firouzja2003)     |

 ... and some not-so-top players.
-We're more than happy to include your rating too.
-Make a pull request modifying [set.py](https://github.com/microprediction/chess/blob/main/set.py), or just leave an issue with your chess.come username.
+We're more than happy to include your rating(s) too.
+Make a pull request modifying [config.py](https://github.com/microprediction/chess/blob/main/config.py), or just leave an issue with your chess.come username.
 Then look in [analysis](https://github.com/microprediction/chess/tree/main/analysis) some time later to see what is there.

 The script [set.py](https://github.com/microprediction/chess/blob/main/set.py) runs every hour, and creates a stream like [this one](https://www.microprediction.org/stream_dashboard.html?stream=chess_bullet_level_DanielNaroditsky).
 That stream is monitored by lots of time series algorithms who fight for supremacy.
 The result is distributional predictions that get slowly better over time and incorporate more exogenous data.
 For instance the algorithms have access to all public data including all games played.